LizardByte/Sunshine/README.md

 	- Save the file and exit
 		1. `CTRL+X` to start exit
 		2. `Y` to save modifications
 - `assets/sunshine.conf` is an example configuration file.
-Modify it as you see fit then use it by running:
+Modify it as you see fit, then use it by running:
 	`sunshine path/to/sunshine.conf`
 - Configure autostart service `path/to/build/dir/sunshine.service` is used to start sunshine in the background.
-To add it, do the following:
+To use it, do the following:
-	1. Modify `sunshine.conf` to point to the sunshine executable if nessecary
-	2. Copy it to the users systemd, `cp sunshine.service ~/.config/systemd/user/`
+	1. Copy it to the users systemd, `cp sunshine.service ~/.config/systemd/user/`
-	3. Starting
+	2. Starting
 		- Onetime:
 			`systemctl --user start sunshine`
 		- Always on boot: